 Had a show which included paintings and collage.
 The space was completely filled with balloons so visitors had to squeeze in.
 Then when signalled to do so, the Dada organisers all popped the balloons with cigarettes.

-The most famous work on show was called gift.
+The most famous work on show was called Gift.
 It was a clothes iron with 14 tacks glued onto it… The work was alluding to domesticity and sadism…….
 It was created the day of the opening and it was stolen the same day.
-Interestingly the piece was created with the with the help of Erik Satie the composer.
+Interestingly the piece was created with the help of Erik Satie the composer.

 An example of the

 In the early 70s, he released an edition of 5000 irons which sold for $300 dollars apiece

 Other dada notable performances in Paris include

 Jean Arp reading a Newspaper whilst an electric Bell was going on.
 So you could not hear him at all.

 A piano piece by Georges Ribemont-Dessaignes (George Ribemont Dessaigne) comprised of totally random